What to Know Before You File a Car Accident Lawsuit

 Working with McIntyre Law

 At McIntyre Law, we know firsthand how a car accident injury can change a person’s life in an instant.
 You deserve compensation for your suffering and the impact on your family.
-When you work with McIntyre Law, you’re getting an experienced team of Oklahoma car accident attorneys and professionals who want to make sure you’re properly represented in your car accident lawsuit.
+When you work with McIntyre Law, you’re getting experienced Oklahoma car accident attorneys and professionals who want to make sure you’re properly represented in your lawsuit.

 Do you have a case for a car accident lawsuit in Oklahoma?